-There are more than seven lakes in the region.
-However, the principal lakes which run roadside to RN234 for which this trip is names for are:
+There are more than seven lakes in the region but the principal Patagonian lakes which run roadside to RN234 for which this trip is names for are:

 San Martín de los Andes

 Thirty-one km from San Martín de los Andes you’ll reach Lago Machónico.
-The wide mirador (lookout point) here is another opportunity to appreciate the deep blue waters of the lake from above.
+The wide mirador (lookout point) where is another opportunity to appreciate the deep blue waters of the lake from above.

 The 20-meter waterfall, Cascada Vullignanco, can be seen from the roadside just before Lago Falkner and visitors can safely pull over to the side of the road here for a closer view and photo opportunity.